 You can select the Use Override check box on the Advanced tab to indicate whether the override value should be used instead of the number value to dial to the DN.
 You must specify this value if the DN has a different DN name and dialable number.
-In fact, this value is required for T-Servers for some switch
+In fact, this value is required for T-Servers for some switch types-such as Aspect ACD, Nortel Communication Server 2000/2100, and Spectrum.

-Procedure: Configuring access resources for ISCC/COF
+Configuring access resources for ISCC/COF